Reduce compute costs with an easy, flexible savings plan

 As you use select compute services across the world, your usage is covered by the plan at reduced prices, helping you get more value from your cloud budget.
 You pay the hourly amount you set, even if usage is less.
 During the times when your usage is above your hourly commitment, you’ll simply be billed on a separate line item at regular pay-as-you-go prices.
 With savings automatically applying across compute usage globally, you’ll continue saving even as your usage needs change over time.

 Yes, the recommendations are based on your last 30-day eligible compute usage that is not covered by existing reserved instances and/or savings plans.

-You can assign savings plans at the enrolment or subscription levels and easily change assignments after purchase, as necessary.
-Assignment allows you to decide whether the savings plan is applied at the Azure account/enrolment or subscription level.
+You can assign savings plans at the enrollment or subscription levels and easily change assignments after purchase, as necessary.
+Assignment allows you to decide whether the savings plan is applied at the Azure account/enrollment or subscription level.
 This gives you flexibility for savings.